\"Writing.Com

 "But you may not be aware, "Dave continued, "of the strange noises heard in the middle of the night, the noises that began not long after we moved in."

-Kaitlyn, Dave's oldest granddaughter, looked on with a smile, Caden was struggling to contain a laugh, to maintain a straight face.
+Kaitlyn, Dave's oldest granddaughter, looked on with a smile.
+Caden struggled to contain a laugh and maintain a straight face.

 "Laugh if you will, Caden," Dave said.
-"I think your mother heard the sounds one night too.
+"I think your mother heard the sounds one night, too.
 Ask when you see her next."
-At this his smile dropped a little, his face suddenly still in silent contemplation.
+His smile dropped a little at this, his face suddenly still in silent contemplation.

 "Again, I stopped and listened.
 Still, I heard nothing."
-As Dave talked, he was walking around the fire, intentionally getting close to all, so he could look into their eyes, hoping to imply that this was a serious story.
+As Dave talked, he walked around the fire, intentionally getting close to everyone so he could look into their eyes, hoping to imply that this was a serious story.

 "From that angle, I could see through the blinds covering the window beside the front door.
 There was no one on the front porch.
 I listened a while longer and then went back to bed."

-Dave looked around and then continued.
-"Again, I went back to bed."
-Getting up and grabbing a long stick that was on the ground, Dave began to stir the coals, stoking the fire.
-Dropping the stick, he then walked back the wood pile, selecting another log to add to the fire before sitting down once again.
+Dave looked around and then continued, "Again, I went back to bed."
+Getting up and grabbing a long stick from the ground, Dave began to stir the coals, stoking the fire.
+Dropping the stick, he then walked back to the wood pile, selecting another log to add to the fire before sitting down once again.

-Knowing he was getting close to the coup de gr/I>ce, Dave stepped up his game, trying to seem more serious, and even a bit scared.
+Knowing he was getting close to the coup de gras, Dave stepped up his game, trying to seem more severe and even a bit scared.

 "I was up late again a few months later, playing a game on the computer.
 You remember that computer and desk, don't you, Jason?"